dfinity/awesome-internet-computer/README.md

 - [EVM Utility Canister](https://github.com/icopen/evm_utils_ic) - Utility canister to create and parse EVM-compliant transactions.
 - [ic-web3](https://github.com/rocklabs-io/ic-web3) - RPC client for canisters on the Internet Computer to access EVM networks.
 - [Internet Computer Bitcoin Library](https://github.com/Benjamin-Loison/Internet-Computer-Bitcoin-Library) - Utility libraries for Motoko/Rust to simplify building on the Bitcoin Integration.
-- [Oisy](https://github.com/dfinity/oisy-wallet) - A novel Ethereum wallet that is hosted on the Internet Computer, is browser-based, fully on-chain and secured by chain-key cryptography and Internet Identity.
+- [Oisy](https://github.com/dfinity/oisy-wallet) - A novel Ethereum wallet that is hosted on the Internet Computer, is browser-based, fully on-chain, and secured by Chain-key cryptography and Internet Identity.
 - [No key wallet](https://github.com/nikolas-con/ic-evm-sign-starter) - Example project of a canister-based Ethereum wallet.
 - [Omnic](https://github.com/rocklabs-io/omnic) - Cross-chain messaging protocol to connect EVM-compatible chains via the Internet Computer.
 - [Orally](https://github.com/orally-network/oracle) - Cross-chain oracle factory built on HTTPS Outcalls and Chain-key ECDSA.
+- [ChainSight](https://docs.chainsight.network/chainsight-overview/introduction) - Composable cross-chain data oracles built on HTTPS Outcalls and Chain-key ECDSA.
 - [Bitfinity EVM](https://bitfinity.network) - An Ethereum Virtual Machine (EVM) implemented as a canister.
 - [IC-ETH-RPC](https://github.com/internet-computer-protocol/ic-eth-rpc) - A canister that offers the Ethereum JSON RPC API as an on-chain API.
 - [ic-solidity-bindgen](https://github.com/horizonx-tech/ic-solidity-bindgen) - Generate Rust bindings for Solidity contracts from ABIs to use with the Internet Computer.